 Hormones which can be tested

-A blood test is the most conventional method of detecting hormone imbalance, and it measures the hormones found in blood serum or blood plasma content.
-Yet, many scientists feel that this approach is not completely conclusive.
+A blood test is the most conventional method of detecting hormone imbalance, and it can measure estradiol, estriol, and estrone levels found in blood serum or blood plasma content.

 Advanced Estrogen Tests

-Many researchers argue that saliva tests are more useful than blood tests as they measure the bioavailable (free) hormone in the blood.
-Saliva testing is used to detect estrogen dominance as well as estrogen deficiency, among other things.
+Many researchers argue that saliva tests are more useful than blood serum tests because they measure bioavailable hormones delivered to the receptors in body tissues.

-This form of testing is advantageous because it can indicate underlying conditions.
+Just as with blood and urine levels, estrogen levels measured with saliva should fall within the aforementioned ranges.
 It is useful in not only measuring hormone levels and ratios, but also assessing hormonal risk factors for diseases that are hormone dependent, such as breast or uterine cancer.
-Furthermore, saliva testing can provide insight into how to best correct estrogen imbalances through diet, exercise, and other means.

-Many medical experts claim that saliva testing is more accurate and it can even be carried out at home.
-However, critics point out that saliva tests are more affected by environmental factors such as what the patient has been eating or drinking and whether or not she smokes.
+Critics point out that saliva tests are more affected by environmental factors, such as what the patient has been eating or drinking and whether or not she smokes.
 Thus, these tests are deemed less reliable than others.
-Medication, hormone treatments such as HRT, and contraceptive pills can also have an effect on the results of saliva tests.
+Medication - aside from HRT - and contraceptive pills can also have an effect on the results of saliva tests.

 Now that the most common estrogen tests have been explained, continue reading to find out about different estrogen levels and what they mean.